ibbrett/ibbrett/README.md

 ### Skydiving

-I occasionally like to jump out of a perfectly good airplane
+:small_airplane: I occasionally like to jump out of a perfectly good airplane

 ---